 Thirty people and a deaf assistance dog attended the British Sign Language (BSL) accessible event which included a signed presentation and tour as well as fun, family-friendly, electricity-based activities designed to make everyone feel included.

-During the tour, the group had the opportunity to observe and learn about three of the power station’s most important facilities, the reactor building, the turbine hall and the control room.
+During the tour, that was co-ordinated with local organisations Additional Powers with Gerald and the Lancaster and Morecambe Deaf Children's Society (LaMDCS), the group had the opportunity to observe and learn about three of the power station’s most important facilities, the reactor building, the turbine hall and the control room.

 Ahead of the event, Visitor Centre staff participated in a meaningful deaf-awareness training session led by station tour guide Lydia Smith, who has a degree in British Sign Language and Deaf Studies.
 Lydia brought her expertise and passion for deaf inclusion to the forefront, supported by fellow tour guide Leah Grundy, who shared her personal experiences as a parent of two deaf sons.